griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 Nothing can compensate from knowing what you are producing is being reviewed and collaborated on in real time.
 The key is to learn what to program as well as when and why.

-Not all modes are equal
+Not all pairing modes are equal or even desirable :-

 Pilot and Co-Pilot - backup pilot